NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 --- | ---
 HADOOP_HOME | C:\hadoop-3.2.2

-2. Select the 'Path' variables from 'system variables', press edit and add the below path variables:
+2. Select the 'Path' from 'system variables', press edit and add the below path variables:

 ### Clone the project